-WAIVERS FOR SUBMITTAL ITEMS: Requests for a waiver of any of the application information by the Planning Board must be submitted in writing and demonstrate good cause for such a waiver.

-RELEVANT APPLICATIONS: One (1) copy of any natural resource impact permit application must accompany the application packet if wetlands alteration is proposed.
-This includes, but is not limited to, NHDES Wetlands Bureau (482-A: 3, Dredge and Fill), NHDES Water Quality (RSA 485-A: 17, Site Specific), Intent to Cut and Army Corps of Engineers application.
+- Waivers for Submittal Items: Requests for a waiver of any of the application information by the Planning Board must be submitted in writing and demonstrate good cause for such a waiver. - Relevant Applications: One (1) copy of any natural resource impact permit application must accompany the application packet if wetlands alteration is proposed.
+This includes, nut is not limited to, NHDES Wetlands Bureau (482-A:3, Dredge and fill), NHDES Water Quality (RSA 485 -A:17, Site Specific), Intent to Cut and Army Corps of Engineers applications.